UtkarshRana22/bulk-email-sender/README.md

 >>Refer to the excel file for information regarding how the file should be formatted in order for application to work.

+>>Email Sender.py is the main module to be run

 #defining variables in the email body file